-Konosu Central Library (a bright, colourful, comfortable and modern library), is the only library I know of that has a coffee shop in it.
+Konosu Central Library; library with a cafe.
+Konosu Library is a bright, colourful, comfortable and modern library.
+And it is the only library I know of that has a coffee shop in it.
 Okay so it is not quite a shop in the typical sense and more like a coffee corner, but you can purchase and indulge in coffee while you are reading.
 There are plenty of bookstores that have caught onto this match made in heaven, but as far as I know Konosu is the only library in Saitama that has taken advantage of the natural pairing.

 Another appeal of this library is that they have a lovely, albeit small, children’s section.
 The area is partitioned off to separate it from the rest of library so that children can make a bit of noise.
 However, the sound proofing isn’t great so you do have to be respectful of the students in the study section behind one side of the partition.

 Within the children’s area there is a small room where you take off your shoes.
 They have yomikikase here; children’s stories read aloud by staff at particular times of the week.
 In the children’s area they also have low tables and chairs for the kids.
 Their English selection isn’t huge, but they have the classics and some recently published books too.